agrant12/spa-portfolio/README.md

 # spa-portfolio
-Single page personal portfolio for Alvin Grant.
+Single page personal portfolio for alvingrant.com.

 Built with: